 - How to prepare

-- There are many websites that offer free practice exercises for psychometric and personality tests.
+There are many websites that offer free practice exercises for psychometric and personality tests.
 You can access a section of these resources here.
-The ones with gold stars are particularly recommended.
+Some tips when practising:

 - Practise basic mental arithmetic with and without a calculator.
-You will usually be asked to make calculations using addition, subtraction, division, multiplication, percentages and ratios.
-Many questions also require you to extract information from charts and graphs.
+You will usually be asked to make calculations and extract information from charts and graphs.

 - Try word games, mathematical teasers and puzzles with diagrams to get you into a logical and analytical frame of mind.

-- Practise extracting the main points from passages of information and summarizing their meaning.
+- Practise extracting the main points from passages of information and summarising their meaning.

 - Make sure you are well rested before taking a test.